nims-spin-theory/MLIP_HOT/README.md

 A comprehensive toolkit for Machine Learning Interatomic Potential (MLIP) based calculations, including structural optimization, formation energy evaluation and convex hull analysis.
-This toolkit focuses on building a high-throughput pipline for computational material discovery.
+This toolkit focuses on building a high-throughput pipeline for computational material discovery.